ioerger/transit2/src/pytransit/doc/source/method_resampling.rst

 ::

+  Usage 1:
+      transit resampling <combined_wig_file> <metadata_file> <annotation_file> <ctrl_condition> <exp_condition> <output_file> [Optional Arguments]
+      Note: The ctrl and exp condition names need to match Condition names in metadata_file

+  Usage 2:
-  python3 transit.py resampling <comma-separated .wig control files> <comma-separated .wig experimental files> <annotation .prot_table or GFF3> <output file> [Optional Arguments]
+      transit resampling <comma-separated .wig files (control group)> <comma-separated .wig files (experimental group)> <annotation_file> <output_file> [Optional Arguments]

   Optional Arguments:
-        -s <integer>    :=  Number of samples.
-Default: -s 10000 -n <string>     :=  Normalization method.
-Default: -n TTR -h              :=  Output histogram of the permutations for each gene.
+      --s <integer>        :=  Number of samples.
+Default: --s 10000 --n <string>         :=  Normalization method.
+Default: --n TTR -a                   :=  Perform adaptive resampling.
 Default: Turned Off.
-        -a              :=  Perform adaptive resampling.
-Default: Turned Off.
-        -ez             :=  Exclude rows with zero accross conditions.
-Default: Turned off (i.e. include rows with zeros).
-        -PC <float>     :=  Pseudocounts used in calculating LFC. (default: 1) -iN <float>     :=  Ignore TAs occuring at given percentage (as integer) of the N terminus.
-Default: -iN 0 -iC <float>     :=  Ignore TAs occuring at given percentage (as integer) of the C terminus.
-Default: -iC 0 --ctrl_lib      :=  String of letters representing library of control files in order e.g. 'AABB'.
+      --PC <float>         :=  Pseudocounts used in calculating LFC. (default: 1) --iN <int>           :=  Ignore TAs occuring within given percentage (as integer) of the N terminus.
+Default: --iN 0 --iC <int>           :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
+Default: --iC 0 --ctrl_lib <string>  :=  String of letters representing library of control files in order e.g. 'AABB'.
 Default empty.
 Letters used must also be used in --exp_lib If non-empty, resampling will limit permutations to within-libraries.

-        --exp_lib       :=  String of letters representing library of experimental files in order e.g. 'ABAB'.
+      --exp_lib <string>   :=  String of letters representing library of experimental files in order e.g. 'ABAB'.
 Default empty.
 Letters used must also be used in --ctrl_lib If non-empty, resampling will limit permutations to within-libraries.
-        -winz           :=  winsorize insertion counts for each gene in each condition (replace max count in each gene with 2nd highest; helps mitigate effect of outliers)
+      -winz              :=  winsorize insertion counts for each gene in each condition (replace max cnt in each gene with 2nd highest; helps mitigate effect of outliers) -no-sr             :=  disable site-restricted resampling; less sensitive, might be more conservative for finding significant conditionally essential genes

 Parameters
 ----------